 For situations where arranging for a redirect is impossible, url changes can be done by editing the config file.
 Before doing so make sure that the new url does indeed point to the same server, with the same users and the same data.
 Then go through these steps:

-- 1. Shut down the ownCloud client.
+- 1. Shut down the ownCloud Desktop App.

 - 2. Locate the configuration file

 - 3. Open it with a text editor.

-- 4. Find your old server url and adjust it.
+- 4. Find your old server URL and adjust it.

-- 5. Save the file and start the ownCloud client again.
+- 5. Save the file and start the ownCloud Desktop App again.